luillyfe/ai-resume-coach/README.md

 Want to tweak the AI prompts?
 Fancy a different UI?
 Go wild!
 The code is your oyster.
 Just remember:

-- The AI prompt lives in `LLM.tsx`.
-Adjust it to focus on specific industries or roles.
+- AI interactions are handled in `LLM.ts` and `LLMClient.tsx`.
+Adjust the prompts or integrate different AI services here.
-- UI components are in `Feedback.tsx`.
-Feel free to jazz it up!
+- UI components like `CVAnalyzer`, `CVFeedback`, and `CVInsights` are in the `components` folder.
+Feel free to jazz them up!
+- The `PDFGenerator` component in `PDFGenerator.tsx` controls the PDF output.
+Tweak it to change the look of your reports.

 ## 🤓 For the Nerds

-- We're using Next.js App Router.
-It's new, it's shiny, and it's fast!
+- We're using Next.js App Router for efficient server-side rendering and API routes.
-- Server-side functions handle the heavy lifting, keeping your client lean and mean.
-- We've got TypeScript sprinkled throughout because we believe in catching errors before they catch you off guard.
+- React hooks (`useCVStorage`) manage state and side effects.
+- TypeScript is used throughout for type safety and better developer experience.
+- Recharts library is employed for creating insightful visualizations of CV data.
+- Google's Gemini 1.5 Pro model powers our AI analysis, with custom prompts for CV feedback and data extraction.
+- The `react-pdf` library transforms our markdown feedback into polished PDF reports.

 ## 🚧 Roadmap

-- [ ] Add support for more file types (Looking at you, LaTeX aficionados)
+- [ ] Enhance CV data extraction and analysis
 - [ ] Implement user accounts for tracking CV versions
 - [ ] Integrate with job boards for tailored recommendations
+- [ ] Expand visualizations and insights in the CVInsights component
-- [ ] Develop an AI model fine-tuned specifically for CV analysis
+- [ ] Add more customization options for PDF reports

 ## 🤝 Contributing